 Admissions Applying as a Homeschool Student

-Marlboro College is the perfect place for self-directed learners that work best in an intimate educational setting, so it’s no wonder that 10% of our incoming 2011 class had a homeschool background!
-Just like Marlboro students, homeschool students understand the power of letting one’s passions govern one’s studies.
-Meet current student Pearse Pinch and learn how his homeschool background prepared him for study at Marlboro.
+Marlboro College is the perfect place for self-directed learners that work best in an intimate educational setting, so it’s no wonder that approximately 10 percent of each incoming class comes from a homeschool background.
+Just like Marlboro students, homeschool students understand the power of letting one’s deepest interests govern one’s studies.
+For example, meet current student Pearse Pinch and learn how his homeschool background prepared him for study at Marlboro.

 Applying to college as a homeschool student can be confusing.
 We are here to help you every step along the way.
-Following are some helpful tips when applying to Marlboro as a homeschool student:
+In addition to the usual application guidelines, here are some helpful tips when applying to Marlboro as a homeschool student:

 - Transcripts and academic evaluations - If you have been issued transcripts by a homeschooling agency or cooperative, please include them with your application.
 The Common Application also offers a “Home School Supplement” to aid you in providing us with your academic information.
 You should include what text, online and community resources you have used to approach your studies, including how much time you have allocated to each subject area.
 If grades are not available, narrative evaluations are encouraged.